BeckySkel/python-project-3/README.md

 ## Scope

 ### Research
-- Before any planning, I conducted research into other similar games and took note of the rules and format, as well as which features I thought enhanced the player's experience and would be good to include for my target audiences.
+- Before planning, I considered my target audience and which features would be most beneficial too them.
+I also considered which features would translate well to a Python-only, command-line application.

 ### Future Features